Our Counseling Services

 DUI & Counseling Services also provides these important services:

-- Written verification for any service provided
+1. Written verification for any service provided

 Please contact us to learn more about all of our services.

 Counseling provides guidance to help people navigate life's challenges.
 Professional counseling is a professional relationship that empowers diverse individuals, families, and groups to accomplish mental health, wellness, education, and career goals.
 Our counselors work with clients on strategies to overcome obstacles and personal challenges that they are facing.

 Types of Counseling

 Individual counseling is a personal opportunity to receive support and experience growth during challenging times in life.
-Individual counseling can help one deal with many personal topics in life such as anger, depression, anxiety, substance abuse, marriage and relationship challenges, parenting problems, school difficulties, career changes etc.
+Individual counseling can help one deal with many personal topics in life such as anger, depression, anxiety, substance abuse, marriage and relationship challenges, parenting problems, school difficulties, career changes, etc.

 What is Behavioral/Mental Health Counseling?